ese-unibe-ch/ese2011-team2/README.md

 You need to have [play](http://www.playframework.org/) installed, in the folder where his README is execute:

-This Application uses cobertura-2.4.
-Install it use
+This Application has dependencies besides play!, install them with

-	play install cobertura-2.4
+	play dependencies --sync

 After that you can start the Application with: